The 2019 tests

 All you Gaggia Classic owners know the trick: Buy the Rancillio Silvia steam wand and put it on your machine.

 Unfortunately, the new system with the ball joint does not fit the Gaggia, therefore you need to use the old one.
+(As I heared lately, there are conversion kits, which require to replace the copper tubing with some PTFE tube.)
 There are two type of them.
 One uses an external thread on the pipe, the other uses an internal thread.
 Both have the same problem: The thread will not seal, therefore there is always water coming out of the thread instead of the nozzle.

 And there is another problem: If you are not careful, you damage the pipe while fixating the nozzle!
 It happend to me on both types of the wand...